Jintu2002Nath/Jintu2002Nath/README.md

 - 👋 Hi, I’m Jintu Nath
-- 👀 I’m interested in Web-Development, coding.
+- 👀 I’m interested in Web-Development, DSA.
-- 🌱 I’m currently study B.Tech, Computer Science & Engineering.
+- 🌱 I’m currently study B.Tech in Computer Science & Engineering.
-- 📫 How to reach me  Assam, India
+- 📫 How to reach me Guwahati, Assam, India

 <!---
 Jintu2002Nath/Jintu2002Nath is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.